 A growing challenge for many communities is finding the best way to manage and plan for roadway maintenance.
-Budgets are tight, and programs for road improvement funding are extremely limited.
-Your pavement network is a valuable asset, and it’s essential to protect it using a planned approach to save money on street repair costs.
+Facing sharp budget constraints, programs for road improvement funding are extremely limited.
+A well-maintained pavement network is a valuable asset.
+It’s essential to protect it using a planned approach to save money on street repair costs.

-With a focus on keeping roads in good condition through pavement preservation techniques, our team is experienced in the development and implementation of fiscally responsible pavement management programs.
-We’re also committed to advancing concrete pavement preservation techniques, technology, and training through our work with the National Concrete Pavement Technology Center (CP Tech Center).
+Through the proficient use of pavement preservation techniques, our team is experienced in the development and implementation of fiscally responsible pavement management programs.
+We also share our commitment to advancing concrete pavement preservation techniques, technology, and training through our work with the National Concrete Pavement Technology Center (CP Tech Center).

 The overall result of the program will provide for longer life pavements and increase the overall network PCI.
 In most cases, it’s more economical to spend money keeping good pavements in good condition through preservation while programming reconstruction for poor pavements.

-Additionally, it’s important that discussions are held with public works and private utilities regarding the history of utility maintenance as well as potential future utility improvements in the roadway segments.
+Additionally, discussions must be held with public works and private utility operators regarding the history of utility maintenance.
+They can also inform you of potential future utility improvements in the roadway segments.

-It’s critical that a visual evaluation (project level evaluation) is completed for each pavement to provide an accurate evaluation.
-Creating a map of the street network that shows pavement conditions provides a visual representation of the areas with the greatest improvement need.
+A visual evaluation (project-level evaluation) also must be completed for each pavement to provide an accurate evaluation.
+Creating a pavement condition map of the street network provides a visual representation of the areas with the greatest improvement need.

-Pavement management software can predict the future pavement network condition by applying different budget strategies.
+Pavement management software can predict future pavement network conditions by applying different budget strategies.
 This allows you to review the results based on how and when you assign budget dollars.
 As a result, you can prioritize rehabilitation or reconstruction strategies and develop a capital improvement program to save money.